 Everyone loves a little adventure and some of these patches will be a bit of a trip but they are worth it.
 For the real adventurous, why not plan an entire trip and stop at a few on your way to visit Yosemite in October?

 Looking to experience some of the best nature experiences in the United States?
-Check out my posts on the 15 Best Northern California Hot Springs, 13 Best Pumpkin Patches in Arizona, 9 Best Hot Springs in Washington State, 11 Best Pumpkin Patches in Las Vegas, 3 Hot Springs in Steamboat Springs, 13 Spectacular Sunflower Fields in Long Island, 13 Sunflower Fields in Illinois, 13 Hot Springs Oregon, 15 Stunning Sunflower fields in New Jersey, 6 Best States to see Sunflower Fields in the United States, 15 Best Places for Cherry Picking in Michigan, 23 Hot Springs In Nevada, 29 Hot Springs in Montana, 21 Sunflower Fields in Ohio, 13 Best Hot Springs in Pagosa Springs, 7 Stunning Sunflower fields in Minnesota, 29 Hot Springs of New Mexico, 29 Idaho Hot Springs and 11 Terrific Texas Sunflower Fields.
+Check out my posts on the 15 Best Northern California Hot Springs, 13 Best Pumpkin Patches in Arizona, 9 Best Hot Springs in Washington State, 11 Best Pumpkin Patches in Las Vegas, 33 Historical Places in Florida, 3 Hot Springs in Steamboat Springs, 13 Spectacular Sunflower Fields in Long Island, 11 Pumpkin Patches in Houston, 13 Sunflower Fields in Illinois, 13 Hot Springs Oregon, 15 Stunning Sunflower fields in New Jersey, 13 Best Pumpkin Patches in San Diego, 10 Best Places for Hot Springs in the USA, 6 Best States to see Sunflower Fields in the United States, 15 Gorgeous Sunflower Fields in California, 15 Best Places for Cherry Picking in Michigan, 23 Hot Springs In Nevada, Radium Hot Springs Colorado, 29 Hot Springs in Montana, 21 Sunflower Fields in Ohio, 33 Unique Things to do in Florida, 33 Great Things to do in Destin Florida, 21 Awesome Things to do in East Texas, 13 Best Hot Springs in Pagosa Springs, 23 Things to do in Orlando for adults, 21 Texas Coastal Towns, 7 Stunning Sunflower fields in Minnesota, 29 Hot Springs of New Mexico, 29 Idaho Hot Springs and 11 Terrific Texas Sunflower Fields.